01Blu3/01blu3/README.md

-# I'm Xavier, nice to meet you!
+# I'm Xavier, nice to meet you 👋!
 ## 📜 - About Me -
 I'm a computer engineering student who's interested in AI and Robotics.
 * 🔭 I’m currently working on personal projects that integrate cloud providers.